-Chromium & Chrome support command line flags, also called as switches.
+Chromium & Chrome support command line arguments or flags, also called switches.
 They allow you to run Chrome with special options that can help you troubleshoot or enable particular features or modify otherwise default functionality.
 In this post, I will share some useful command line switches or flags for Chrome browser.

-Chrome Command Line Switches
+Chrome Command Line Arguments, Switches or Flags

 Here are some Chromium Switches you can use to enable or disable features.